Understanding Memory of Lucid Dreams

 Improving Memory of Lucid Dreams

 What’s the point of having a lucid dream if you don’t remember it?
-Typically, because of the excitement and thrill associated with becoming lucid, we tend to remember lucid dreams more so than non-lucid dreams.
+Typically, because of the excitement that comes with achieving lucidity, we tend to remember lucid dreams more clearly than non-lucid dreams.

 Here are our top tips and exercises for improving memory of lucid dreams… These tips also apply to non-lucid dreams as well.